Hephyrius/Dexathon/README.md

 PyDex/Wallet.py - This provides core crypto functions such as creating a keypair, creating different transaction types ect.

-PyDex_Experi/ - Same Structure as above, but with some changes that reduced stability of client.py
+Truncated_Experiment/ - This folder a similar Structure as pydex shown above, but with some changes that reduced stability of client.py

 ## Key Features